chakane3/c-primer/README.md

 ## Pointer/reference data types
+A pointer is just an internal machine address of a value inside the computers memory.

 C++ provides 2 data types that give access to an item of data.
 <b>*</b> is used to specify a pointer data type.
 This defines a data type that is the <b>address</b> of an item of a specified data type.
 For example, <b>int *</b> specifies a data type that is the address of an integer<br></br>